 - I only added the 2 latest SDK platforms along with their samples, I doubt you would need the older ones unless you have to develop for some legacy device.

 - If you don’t already have it, download Eclipse and install it

 - While the platforms are downloading you can grab a copy of eclipse.
 It doesn’t need installing as such you can just extract to your hard drive.

-- Install the ADT Plugin for Eclipse.
+- Install the ADT Plugin

 - After Eclipse has extracted and your android platforms are added, you can hook the Android SDK into Eclipse by installing the ADT plugin.